-Note: Each of these managers has participated in the post-1992 Champions League – purely as it’s unfair to involve gaffers who’ve never even had a crack at winning it.
-So no place for World Cup winner Joachim Löw, who’s picked many things, but never a lineup for a Champions League game; nor Liverpool legend Bill Shankly, who predates our timespan.
+So, no place for World Cup winner Joachim Löw, who’s picked many things, but never a line-up for a Champions League game; nor Liverpool legend Bill Shankly, who predates our timespan.
 Got it?
 Right...

 Conte is rightly viewed as one of the continent’s best managers, yet the rather large blot on his copybook is a poor record in Europe.
 A 2012/13 quarter-final with Juventus is the furthest he’s ever taken a club in the Champions League, despite Conte’s domestic trophy tally being as rich and plentiful as his lustrous hair.

-11. Unai Emery (Spartak Moscow, Valencia, Sevilla, PSG)
+10. Unai Emery (Spartak Moscow, Valencia, Sevilla, PSG, Arsenal, Villarreal)

-Emery may not have won over everyone at Arsenal yet (source: Mr Ozil of Hampstead, London) and his European record in Paris was remarkable for the wrong reasons (source: Barcelona 6-1 PSG).
-However, the Spanish gaffer has done well in Europe elsewhere, most notably at Sevilla and Villarreal.
+While Emery's European record in Paris was remarkable for the wrong reasons (source: Barcelona 6-1 PSG), the Spanish gaffer has done well in Europe elsewhere, most notably at Sevilla and Villarreal.

 At Sevilla, Emery won the Europa League three times in succession, besting Jurgen Klopp’s Liverpool in 2016 to complete his hat-trick.
 Previously he’d taken a financially struggling Valencia to Champions League qualification on three occasions.
-He’ll need to get Arsenal back into that competition to improve his legacy, but winning a record-breaking fourth Europa League this season would be a hell of a way to do it.
+Struggling to make an imprint at PSG ensured he didn't last long, while he always faced an uphill battle replacing Arsene Wenger at Arsenal.

 Some claim that France won the 2018 World Cup due to the sheer depth of their talent rather than any tactical brilliance on their manager's part.
 But far be it from us to ignore the pinnacle of international glory on a manager’s CV, plus – 14 years previously – Deschamps did do something special in the Champions League.